Certainty Driven Consistency Loss on Multi-Teacher Networks for Semi-Supervised Learning: Introduction

 However, we consider that solely using a ramp-up weight is still ineffective to solve the confirmation bias.
 Even though the ramp-up weight is used, the unsupervised consistency loss is applied to all training samples blindly, ignoring the fact that not all training data provide meaningful and reliable information.
 In the context of the student-teacher framework, it means the student blindly learns from all noisy targets, regardless of the quality of the teacher's targets.
 For labeled data, the supervised classification loss probably can correct some of the mistakes in the successive training steps.
 However, for the majority of unlabeled data, they can still remain in the previously enforced wrong predictions, since no ground-truth class labels are available to correct their predictions.

-Another issue is most existing methods ignore the fact that not all logits (i.e., the inputs to the final softmax) can provide equally important information.
-Logits with smaller activation value usually produce more noisy network outputs~\cite{hinton2015distilling}.
-For instance, for a correctly predicted cat image, the logit of the dog category can also be high and provide meaningful inter-class similarity information, but the logits of other irrelevant classes (like truck or airplane) which are negative may provide noisy and incorrect class similarity information.
-Hence, a student model should pay most attention to learning from teacher's high logits instead of low and noisy ones.
+In this paper, our goal is to let the student gradually learn from meaningful and reliable targets from the teacher, rather than some noisy misleading information.
+We propose a Certainty-driven Consistency Loss (CCL) to exploit uncertainty information when enforcing the consistency between perturbated predictions given by the student and the teacher.
+In general, there are two ways to tackle uncertain targets: hard filtering, and soft weighting/attention.
+Our basic idea is that if the teacher is uncertain about its prediction of a training sample, the teacher should either filters it out from the student's learning list, or let the student learn with a lesser effort from it.
+We present two approaches to utilize CCL: \textit{Filtering CCL} and \textit{Temperature CCL}, to enforce consistency in either a hard or a soft way.

-Principally, our method lets the student dynamically learn from more meaningful and reliable targets, and encourages the student to focus more on teacher's high activation logits.
+Principally, our method lets the student dynamically learn from more meaningful and reliable targets.
 Our method adapts a progressive learning strategy~\cite{bengio2009curriculum} to gradually learn from certain targets to less certain targets in the consistency regularization.
-Unlike existing SSL methods that blindly enforce consistency loss on all unlabeled data, our method enforces consistency gradually from high-density regions to low-density regions, which is in conformity to the smoothness assumption~\cite{chapelle2009semi}, i.e., high-density input data should output more consistent predictions than those in a low-density region.
+Unlike existing SSL methods that blindly enforce consistency loss on all unlabeled data, our method enforces consistency gradually from high certainty regions to low certainty regions through our hard filtering and soft temperature consistency regularization.